-Each Altium Concord Pro instance has its own dedicated Part Catalog.
-This is a managed local part catalog database, dedicated to the management and tracking of manufacturer parts and their associated supplier parts.
-The catalog is installed as a service (Part Catalog Service), provided through the Concord Pro platform, and works only with Concord Pro.
+Each Workspace has its own dedicated Part Catalog.
+This is a managed part catalog database, dedicated to the management and tracking of manufacturer parts and their associated supplier parts.
+The catalog is installed as a service (Part Catalog Service) provided through the Altium 365 platform and works only with the Workspace.

-Which Suppliers are actually used - a list of Approved Suppliers - is managed by Concord Pro through the Part Providers page of its browser interface.
+Which Suppliers are actually used – a list of Approved Suppliers – is managed by the Workspace, through the Admin – Part Providers page of its browser interface.
 This facilitates centralized supply chain management, with designers across the entire organization using the same approved list of Suppliers with which to source supply chain intelligence for parts used in their designs.

 Accessing Supply Chain Part Sources

-Supplier link data sources are added and configured in Concord Pro through the Part Providers page (Admin - Part Providers) of its browser interface.
+Supplier link data sources for the Workspace are accessed through the Admin – Part Providers page of its browser interface.

-The following part sources are available for Concord Pro:
+Two part sources are available for a Workspace:

-- Custom Parts Provider - for situations where component supplier data is (and must be) sourced from an internal company enterprise system that provides a proprietary set of parts supplier data, which might be based on a tightly approved range of vendors and/or special pricing structures.
-This part source is actually configured for synchronization through Altium Designer - using a Custom Parts Provider Synchronization Configuration document (*.PrtSync) - allowing the supplier data from a specified database source to be mapped to Concord Pro supply chain data.
+Custom Parts Provider – for situations where component supplier data is (and must be) sourced from an internal company enterprise system that provides a proprietary set of parts supplier data, which might be based on a tightly approved range of vendors and/or special pricing structures.
+This part source is actually configured for synchronization through Altium Designer, allowing the supplier data from a specified database source to be mapped to the Workspace supply chain data.

-The actual supply chain intelligence - comprising Manufacturer (and part number), Supplier (and part number), Description, Pricing and Availability - is sourced from Concord Pro's local Part Catalog and the relevant Part Source.
+The actual supply chain intelligence – comprising Manufacturer (and part number), Supplier (and part number), Description, Pricing and Availability – is sourced from the Workspace's Part Catalog and the relevant part source.